-These key words in this document are to be interpreted as described in Internet Engineering Task Force RFC2119.
-These terms indicate an absolute requirement for implementations of the standard: "must", or "required".
+These key words in this document are to be interpreted as described in Internet Engineering Task Force

+RFC2119

+Internet Engineering Task Force

+Internet Engineering Task Force

+<a href="Intern

 This term indicates an absolute prohibition: "must not".

 These terms indicate that a feature is allowed by the standard but not required: "may", "optional".
 An implementation that does not provide an optional feature must be prepared to interoperate with one that does.